-They're so easily made at home from scratch and they taste just like your favorite donut hole from your favorite donut shop!
+They're easily made at home from scratch and they taste just like your favorite donut hole from your favorite donut shop!
 These Copycat Glazed Chocolate Munchkins are the perfect snackable little donut hole!

 Oh, hey!
 You guys still with me here?
 If it feels like it's been forever, it has.
 Like 4 colds, 2 visits from out of town family, one beach trip, and a birthday party with a Pony dressed up like a unicorn, forever!
 So I had to come back with something good.
 Like Glazed Chocolate Munchkins, good!

-Glazed Chocolate Munchkins have a very special place in my heart because they were my after Church treat every Sunday growing up.
-Since going to church was definitely not my favorite thing to do, those little sweet cakey balls of sugar delight were what got me through the up, down, kneel, sit, stand, of the Catholic Church service.
-They were a staple of my childhood.
+Glazed Chocolate Munchkins have a very special place in my heart because they were my after Church treat every Sunday growing up and they were a staple of my childhood.
 But since moving to the West Coast, and especially Portland where people take their donuts as serious as their coffee and their craft beer, donut holes kind of fell off the radar for me.
-In the land of Voodoo Donuts and Blue Star Donuts, and since the Pacific NW definitely doesn't run on Dunkin', donut holes and specifically Munchkins, are markedly absent from the shops out here.
-Luckily for me, making your own are actually super easy!
+In the land of Voodoo Donuts and Blue Star Donuts, and since the Pacific NW definitely doesn't run on Dunkin', these iconic little bites of deliciousness have been absent from my girls' childhood - which is why I had to recreate them at home!